lololosys/AD/README.md

 # AD
-Research about anti anti debugging
+Research about anti anti debugging techniques that are not implemented in [ScyllaHide](https://bitbucket.org/NtQuery/scyllahide).